dr8co/PrivacyShield/README.md

 * **Cross-Platform** - Privacy Shield is written in C++ and uses CMake as its build system, so it can be built on any Unix platform that supports C++23 and CMake.

+* **Secure** - Privacy Shield uses secure cryptographic algorithms and protocols to handle sensitive data.
+Security is a complex topic, and the current implementation of Privacy Shield is not perfect.
+If you find any security vulnerabilities, please report them, or better yet, submit a pull request.

 * **Easy to Use** - Privacy Shield is designed to be easy to use, with a simple command-line interface.

 * **Fast** - Privacy Shield is designed to be fast, with support for multi-threading and concurrency.

 * **Lightweight** and **Portable** - The design is simple and lightweight.

+* **Safe** - Privacy Shield supports safe operations, with support for cancellation and error handling.

 * **Free** - Privacy Shield is free and open-source software, licensed under the GNU General Public License v3.0.
 See [LICENSE](./LICENSE) for more information.